 How to have impactful conversations with your MP

-This briefing will guide you through meeting your MP on The Climate Coalition’s Common Grounds Day of Action.
+This briefing will guide you through meeting your MP to discuss The Big Climate Plan campaign.
 It covers how to prepare for the meeting, offers advice on what to say, and provides tips for effective follow-up to ensure your voice is heard.

 Before your meeting